Translation from sanskrit:

 - Asana – pose, posture, body position

-The Legend of Dandasana (one version)
+The Legend of Dandasana (As One Story Is Told)

-There is a story about a sage named Danda.
-In a distant land lived the sage Danda, known for his strength and wisdom.
-One day, as he was meditating in the forest, the god Shiva appeared to him and said that for further spiritual growth, Danda needed a special asana that would strengthen his body and spirit, granting stability and clarity of mind.
-The sage was ready for the challenge, and Shiva taught him the Staff Pose.
-This is how Dandasana came to be.
+Legend tells of a sage named Danda, who lived in a faraway land and was renowned for his strength and wisdom.
+One day, as he sat in deep meditation in the forest, the god Shiva appeared before him.
+Shiva explained that for Danda to continue his spiritual evolution, he needed to master a special asana—one that would fortify his body and spirit, granting him profound stability and clarity of mind.

-Benefits of Dandasana
+The Benefits of Dandasana

 Physical Benefits